 How will I study?

-The programme combines lectures, seminar (small group classes) and one-to-one tutorials.
+The programme combines lectures, seminars (small group classes), workshops and one-to-one tutorials.
 Students also undertake study visits in Ireland and Europe, and a work placement in their final year or ‘Visual Culture Plus’ year.
 The programme draws upon a network of supporting institutions including the Irish Museum of Modern Art, the National Museum of Ireland, the Irish Film Institute, the Science Gallery, the National Gallery of Ireland, The Little Museum of Dublin, EPIC, the Irish Emigration Museum, Whyte’s Auction House, Project Arts Centre, Temple Bar Gallery + Studios as well as many other dynamic arts organisations in Dublin.
 We also turn to the expertise of the skilled artists, designers and technicians who work at NCAD to understand how and why images and objects take the form that they do.
 Some classes are shared with studio based students who are developing practices as artists and designers.
-Over the course of the degree, you will have increasing choice to select the subjects that you research and write about.
-We will support you to develop skills as a writer, researcher and thinker whether you chose to work on subjects closely connected to Irish culture today or matters that are more distant in time and place.
+As your degree progresses, you will have increasing choice to select the subjects that you research and write about.
+We will support you to develop skills as a writer, researcher and thinker whether you chose to work on subjects closely connected to Irish culture today, or international and historic themes.

-The programme is a organised as a series of 12 week modules, described in outline below.
+The programme is organised as a series of 12 week modules, described in outline below.

 Year 1 has been designed to introduce students to key methods and concepts in the study of Visual Culture.

-- Introduction to Key Concepts in Art & Design - a programme of lectures and seminars introducing students to the most pressing issues in art and design today as well as key theories and concepts used to understand them.
+- Introduction to Key Concepts in Art & Design – a programme of lectures and seminars shared with studio based students that introduce the most pressing issues in art and design today as well as key theories and concepts used to understand them.

-- Histories of Visual & Material Culture - an introduction to new approaches to things and images which have been developed in the recent years.
+- Introduction to Visual Culture – an introduction to new approaches to things and images which have been developed in the recent years.

 - Materials, Processes and Technology – an introduction to the forms of knowledge which are found in materials and ways of making from traditional etching to 3D printing.